-Breakdown Details Expenses (USD in millions) Infrastructure preparation expenses Development of the land for the Expo site (155 ha); paving work for roads, sidewalks and open space, etc.; and landscaping of parks and open spaces, etc. 95 Infrastructure equipment preparation expenses Development of basic infrastructure and utility facilities for water, sewage, gas, telecommunications and electricity, etc. 222 Transportation-related expenses Development of the entrance square and car parks 99 Expenses related to construction of pavilions and service management facilities Construction of exhibition facilities for official participants and corporations (excluding construction and interior work of Self-Built Pavilions and interior work of Module Pavilions, Organiser-Built Shared Pavilion and booths), event halls and Theme Pavilions, etc; and construction of service management facilities including gates, restrooms, first aid stations and the staff offices, etc. 415 Site preparation expenses Installation of streetlights, illumination works in open spaces, water projection and mobility systems, etc. 49 Design expenses Designing of the site construction 80 Dismantling expenses 174 Total 1,134
+Breakdown Details Amount (USD in million) Infrastructure preparation expenses Development of the land for the Expo site (155 ha); paving work for roads, sidewalks and open space, etc.; and landscaping of parks and open spaces, etc. 95 Infrastructure equipment preparation expenses Development of basic infrastructure and utility facilities for water, sewage, gas, telecommunications and electricity, etc. 222 Transportation-related expenses Development of the entrance square and car parks 99 Expenses related to construction of pavilions and service management facilities Construction of exhibition facilities for official participants and corporations (excluding construction of Self-Built Pavilions and interior and exterior finishing of Module Pavilions and booths), event spaces and thematic pavilions, etc; and construction of service management facilities including gates, restrooms, first aid stations and the staff offices, etc. 415 Site preparation expenses Installation of streetlights, illumination works in open spaces, water projection and mobility systems, etc. 49 Design expenses Designing of the site construction 80 Dismantling expenses 174 Total 1,134